CVLABLUMS/CVGL-Camera-Calibration/Testing/README.md

+## Testing

+- **CVGL Dataset:**
-Testing on the CVGL folder contains testing code  & results on our updated CVGL dataset.
+  - The `Testing on the CVGL` folder contains testing code and results on our updated CVGL dataset.

+- **Daimler Dataset:**
-Testing on the Daimler Dataset folder contains testing code & results on the Daimler dataset.
+  - The `Testing on the Daimler Dataset` folder contains testing code and results on the Daimler dataset.